jbcodeforce/flink-studies/docs/coding/flink-sql.md

     ![](./images/changelog-exec-mode.png)

+???- question "How to use conditional functions?"
+    [Flink has built-in conditional functions](https://nightlies.apache.org/flink/flink-docs-master/docs/dev/table/functions/systemfunctions/#conditional-functions) (See also [Confluent support](https://docs.confluent.io/cloud/current/flink/reference/functions/conditional-functions.html)) and specially the CASE WHEN:

+    ```sql
+    SELECT
+        *
+        FROM `stocks`
+        WHERE
+        CASE
+            WHEN price > 200 THEN 'high'
+            WHEN price <=200 AND price > 150 THEN 'medium'
+            ELSE 'low'
+        END;
+    ```

 ???- question "When and how to use custom watermark?"
     Developer should use their own [watermark strategy](https://docs.confluent.io/cloud/current/flink/reference/statements/create-table.html#watermark-clause) when there are not a lot of records per topic/partition, there is a need for a large watermark delay, and need to use another timestamp.
+    The default watermark strategy in SOUCE_WATERMARK(), a watermark defined by the source.
+The common strategy used is the `maximim-out-of-orderness` to allow messages arriving later to be part of the window, to ensure more accurate results, as a tradeoff of latency.
+It can be defined using:

+    ```sql
+    ALTER TABLE <table_name> MODIFY WATERMARK for `$rowtime` as `$rowtime` - INTERVAL '20' SECONDS
+    ```

+    The minimum out-of-orderness is 50ms and can be set up to 7 days.
+See [Confluent documentation.](https://docs.confluent.io/cloud/current/flink/reference/functions/datetime-functions.html#flink-sql-source-watermark-function)

 ???- question "Deduplication example"